-If the dismemberment is more than 40 per cent however under 80 per cent, at that point, all things considered, a finding of Rs 75,000 will be permitted.
-Then again, the conclusion of Rs 1.25 lakh will be permitted if the level of disability is 80 per cent or more.
+If the dismemberment is more than 40% but under 80%, at that point, all things considered, a finding of Rs 75,000 will be permitted.
+Then again, the conclusion of Rs 1.25 lakh will be permitted if the level of disability is 80% or more.
 This deduction is fixed regardless of the genuine expenses.

 On the other side, Section 80U offers deduction when the individual is going through a disability.

 The Income Tax Act of 1961 provides tax benefits that lift off the financial burden for individuals, particularly when expenses are incurred for medical treatments for oneself, one's spouse, or dependents.
 While these sections may seem similar, it's essential to note the highlighted distinctions in the benefits they offer.